Ayham-Alloush/DentalX-Clinic-Coordination/README.md

 **DentalX** is a comprehensive web-based application developed as a graduation project at Tishreen University, Faculty of Informatics Engineering, Software and Information Systems Department (Academic Year 2023-2024).
 It is designed to streamline communication and information exchange between dentists and dental prosthetics laboratories.
 The system aims to enhance the quality of patient care by providing a secure and efficient environment for managing patient records, appointments, treatments, and billing, while also facilitating material orders and improving operational efficiency for clinics and labs.

+**--- A Note on Project Structure ---**

+Please note: As a graduation project primarily focused on demonstrating core functionality and database integration within a tight timeframe, the repository's initial file organization reflects the development process.
+For future projects, I am committed to implementing more modular and standardized folder structures to enhance maintainability and scalability.

 ## Key Features

 DentalX offers a range of functionalities to support both dentists and laboratory technicians: